 Find out more about the Postgraduate Diploma in Science and Technology parent structure.

-Massey University’s Postgraduate Diploma in Science (Ecology) gives you the opportunity to join the pathway to in-depth research at a master's level.
+Massey University’s Postgraduate Diploma in Science and Technology (Ecology) gives you the opportunity to join the pathway to in-depth research at a master's level.
 The programme consists of 90 credits of taught programmes and 30 credits of research.

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
 If you complete the programme at a satisfactory level you may be able to proceed to the Master of Science (Ecology).
 If so, credits you have gained through this qualification may be credited to the master's programme.